zenorocha/zenorocha.com/_posts/2014-08-11-why-you-should-stop-asking-and-answering-technical-questions-via-social-networks.md

 ---
 layout: post
-title: "Why you should stop asking & answering technical questions via social networks"
+title: "Why you should stop asking &amp; answering technical questions via social networks"
 description: "When you start giving talks, creating open source projects, publishing articles or simply showing your work to the world, little by little people start to consider you as a reference on that particular subject..."
 language: "en"
 ---